nkmjm/mental_img_recon/README.md

 # Abstract
-Visual images perceived by humans can be reconstructed from their brain activity.
-However, the visualization (externalization) of mental imagery remains a challenge.
-Here we proposed a novel method by incorporating recently and introduced the assistance of semantic information into it.
-Our proposed framework successfully reconstructed both seen (i.e., directly captured by the human eye) and imagined images from the brain activity.
-These results suggest that our framework would provide a technology for directly investigating the subjective contents of the brain.
+In this study, we present a machine learning method for visualizing subjective images in the human mind based on brain activity.
+Although many previous studies have demonstrated that images observed by humans can be reconstructed from their brain activity, the visualization (externalization) of mental imagery remains a challenge.
+To achieve this long-standing milestone, we combined a previous visual image reconstruction method with recently developed neural network technology into a single Bayesian estimation framework.
+The results demonstrated that our proposed framework successfully reconstructed both seen and imagined images from brain activity, which would provide a unique tool for directly investigating the subjective contents of the brain such as illusions, hallucinations, and dreams.

 # Paper
 <ul><li>